Skip to content

 To resolve this issue, make sure that all the conditions that you set for your request are satisfied.

-The table in the TransactWriteItems request is in a different Region or account
+The table that you're working with is in a different Region or account

 TransactWriteItems requests allow you to work with items across different tables.
-But, you can't work with tables that are in different Regions or accounts.
-Make sure that you are working with tables that are in the same Region as the account where you are making the TransactWriteItems request from.
+But you can only work with tables that are in the same AWS Region and account that sent the request.
+To resolve this issue, work only with tables that are in the same AWS Region as the AWS account that you make the TransactWriteItems request from.

-When more than one action in the TransactWriteItems operation handles the same item, then the request fails with a message similar to this:
+If more than one action in the TransactWriteItems operation handles the same item, then the request fails and you get an error message similar to the following:

 "Transaction request cannot include multiple operations on one item"